r2munz/r2munz.github.io/_posts/2023-06-01-All-the-roads-lead-to-Rome.md

 #### DNS

 I decided to delegate DNS serving to my little and beloved RasPi.
 ER4 could serve the purpose as well, but using dnscrypt on it becomes clunky and difficult to [maintain][dnscrypt-edgerouter].
-On the RaspPi instead, dnsproxy runs as a breeze and it is quite straightforward to update daily your [blacklist][dnscrypt-utils] with a daily cronjob.
+On the RaspPi instead, dnsproxy runs as a breeze and it is quite straightforward to update your [blacklist][dnscrypt-utils] with a daily cronjob.
 Dnscrypt is the right choice if you don't like to be profiled by your ISP.
 Your DNS queries will be always encrypted and your privacy will be therefore guaranteed.
 On top of that, dnscrypt blacklist support the use of wildcards, which makes them really handy to use.
 Using blacklists is quite useful if you want your network to be protected from malware sites, ads, aldult contents streaming on your kids devices and so on...

 As a general approach I have decided to delegate dnsmasq to resolve all the internal names for my network, looking up on the RasPi `/etc/hosts` table, and forward all the rest to dnscrypt.